 8. Multimedia Design instructors are experts in the field

 Our Multimedia Design instructors are experts in the field and have years of experience as web designers, graphic designers, web developers, and so on.
 Learning from instructors who have current and relevant experience in Multimedia Design ensures that you are equipped with the necessary skills to pursue a career in the industry upon graduation.

 9. Small online class sizes ensure personalized education and one-on-on attention from instructors

 We keep our online Multimedia Design classes small to ensure that students are able to obtain assistance from instructors when needed and to encourage student collaboration.
 It’s important to have access to instructors, especially in a program such as Multimedia Design that is fast-paced and takes place online.

 10. Graduates receive career planning assistance

-The Career Development team at Fremont College assists students every step of the way during their education.
+The Career Development team at Fremont University assists students every step of the way during their education.
 Students have access to workshops and seminars geared at preparing for a Multimedia Design career.
 Some of the resources available to students include resume writing workshops, interview preparation seminars, and CEO Open House events where CEOs from major companies talk to students about achieving their goals.

 Your time at Fremont doesn’t end at graduation; in addition to career planning assistance, graduates are also invited back to attend alumni networking events and workshops to enhance their career.
-Obtain Multimedia Design training and earn a degree in just 15 months at Fremont College.
+Obtain Multimedia Design training and earn a degree in just 15 months at Fremont University.
 Earning a Multimedia Design degree can provide the career boost you need to advance in your existing career or pursue a new career path.
 Contact us today to learn more about the Multimedia Design degree program and start preparing for your future.